A Geometric View of Closure Phases in Interferometry: THE INTERFEROMETRY CONTEXT

-Figure~\ref{fig:antpos} depicts the modeled locations of three array elements in units of wavelengths (chosen at $\lambda=21$~cm) that will be used in the initial examples that follow.
-The cyclic ordering of the element indices is indicated by the arrowed circle.
-The three encircled elements can be considered as three antennas in a radio interferometer, or optical mirrors or aperture mask openings in an optical interferometer.

-In practice, the EM voltage measurements at the array elements are inevitably corrupted by complex-valued ``gain'' factors introduced by the intervening medium as well as the array element response.
-The corrupted measurements are denoted by $E_a^\prime(\lambda) = g_a(\lambda) E_a(\lambda)$, where $g_a(\lambda)$ denotes the net corruption factors introduced in the measurement process factorizable in such a way that it is attributable to the individual elements.
-Thus, a calibration process, which estimates $g_a(\lambda)$ [denoted by $\widehat{g}_a(\lambda)$], is usually required to correct for these gains to estimate the true electric fields,
+In practice, the EM voltage measurements at the array elements are inevitably corrupted by multiplicative complex-valued ``gain'' factors introduced by the intervening medium as well as the array element response.
+The corrupted measurements, either pre-calibration or after miscalibration, are denoted by $\widetilde{E}_a(\lambda) = G_a(\lambda)\, E_a(\lambda)$, where, $G_a(\lambda)$ denotes the net corruption factors introduced in the measurement process factorisable in such a way that it is attributable to the individual elements.
+The process of calibration \citep{TMS2017,SIRA-II} aims to undo this corruption.
+In this paper, $G_a(\lambda)$ refers to the net corruption in a measurement, whether it is uncalibrated or imperfectly calibrated.